scuzzydude/asimov/asimov.md

 A representative of The Foundation comes on stage and explains how the Scoot works and the risks involved, and all the details needed for someone to legally participate.
 Hundreds of attendees line up to submit their identification and pledge to The Foundation so that they may show the world their appreciation of *Titanic*.

-The next day, Zoey's ISO is fully subscribed to the tune of an asimov equivalent of \$100 Million.
+The next day, Zoey's ISO is fully subscribed to the asimov equivalent of \$100 Million.
 Enough to make a CGI movie, not enough to build the ship.

 The Internet almost crashes.
 People troll this crazy lady, calling her plan ridiculous.
 Smarty pants Finnish techno-dweebs deride her plan as impossible and a fraud.
 One particularly geeky billionaire engineer points out that Zoey's plan is difficult, but not impossible.
 With a large enough towed array of floating solar panels, it was possible to generate enough power to propel a ship, though the battery size needed to "steam" through the night might be impractical, since one must consider the drag of the tow.